kapoios123/ApografiApp/README.md

 - **Multi-user, real-time** — several people can count the same warehouse at once; the app shows who is currently checking each item
 - **Role-based views** — admins see expected vs. counted; regular users see only what they need
 - **In-app updates** — checks a version file and installs new builds over the air

 ---

+## Built for the floor

+The small things that make it usable during a real stock-take, not just a demo:

+- **Unknown barcode?
+Add it on the spot.** Scan a code that isn't in the database and the app immediately asks for a description (and optionally a quantity) — then registers it as a new product, keyed by the scanned barcode, without breaking the counting flow.
+- **Optional fields stay optional.** Quantity, shelf and position aren't forced — you can scan-and-go and fill details only when they matter.
+- **Continuous scanning For Serialized Warehouses** After a successful entry it jumps straight back to the scanner, so you can run through a shelf without tapping between items.
+- **Inputs are normalised automatically** — barcodes/case numbers are upper-cased and stripped of stray leading symbols, so the same item always lands on the same key.
+- **Remembers your context** — your location, shelf and position persist between scans (and survive logout of just the work session), so you're not re-entering them constantly.
+- **Audio + visual confirmation** — a success/failure sound and a check/cross dialog, so you know each scan registered without staring at the screen.
+- **Auto-login** — if you're already signed in with a saved location/warehouse, it drops you straight into counting.

+---